On a mission to Making Alterations easy

 Why This Matters Beyond Just Convenience

-What most people don’t realize is that the majority of U.S. tailors will retire in the next two decades.
+The majority of U.S. tailors will retire in the next two decades.
 Since Americans severely underutilize tailoring shops, there’s no motivation for young replacements to learn this essential craft from the masters.
+An entire trade is disappearing, and most people don't even notice.

-We believe the solution isn't just about training young tailors but to encourage more tailoring in the U.S. When alterations are as simple as ordering food delivery, people stop leaving clothes unworn in their closets.
-They get more value from what they own.
-They waste less.
+We believe the fix isn't just training young tailors but to encourage more tailoring in the U.S. When alterations are as simple as ordering food delivery, people stop leaving clothes unworn in their closets.
+They get more value from what they own and buy less.
+That's better for you and the environment.

 We’re Supported By